On the functoriality of the space of equivariant smooth $h$-cobordisms

-Lastly, we rely on modern straightening-unstraightening results, which allow us to avoid defining the $(\infty,1)$-functor directly by specifying the spaces, maps, and coherent sets of homotopies.
+Lastly, we make use of the straightening-unstraightening theorem, originally due to Lurie \cite[3.2.2]{lurie_htt}.
+It allows us to avoid defining the $(\infty,1)$-functor directly by specifying the spaces, maps, and coherent sets of homotopies.
 Rather, we define it indirectly by giving a fibration of $\infty$-categories with the correct lifting properties.
 The desired maps and homotopies then arise by universal properties.

 To be more precise, we define the $h$-cobordism functor by specifying a map from a category object in simplicial sets to a simplicially enriched category,

 Taking nerves gives a map of Segal spaces, which we show is a left fibration.
 It follows from a version of the straightening-unstraightening theorem, specificially the version in \cite{pedro,nima}, that this is equivalent to a simplicial functor from $\Manst$ to spaces.
 Since $\Manst$ is equivalent to the category of smooth manifolds and smooth embeddings, this gives the desired functor $\mc H_{\Diff}(-)$.